wrist mechanics online course featured image

 What is the ideal ball flight?

-Golfers that can hit a straight shot will find themselves to have an advantage on the golf course.
+Golfers who can hit a straight shot will find an advantage on the golf course.
 However, if you can eventually learn to control ball flight and hit a fade or a draw when necessary, it’s a tremendous benefit to scoring.

 How do you hit different ball flights?